Professional Waste Management Service In Angier, NC

 Frequently Asked Questions

-Common warning signs around Angier, Coats, and Lillington include slow drains throughout the house, gurgling sounds when flushing toilets, sewage odors near the tank or drainfield, standing water or unusually green grass over the drainfield, or sewage backup in the house.
-If you’re experiencing any of these in Harnett County, your tank likely needs pumping immediately.
-According to the EPA (https://www.epa.gov/septic/), household septic tanks should be pumped every 3-5 years.
-If you can’t remember your last pumping or it’s been over 5 years, schedule service now to prevent expensive drainfield damage.
+Common warning signs around Coats, Dunn, and Erwin include slow drains throughout the house, gurgling sounds when flushing toilets, sewage odors near your tank or inside your home, standing water or unusually green grass over the drain field, or sewage backup in lower-level fixtures.
+If you’re experiencing any of these symptoms, your tank likely needs immediate pumping.
+According to the EPA, household septic tanks should be pumped every 3-5 years regardless of whether you see problems.
+If you can’t remember your last pumping or it’s been over 5 years, schedule service now to prevent expensive drain field damage.

-We’re buying a home with a septic system – should we pump the tank before closing?
+We’re buying a home with septic – should we pump the tank before closing?

-For home purchases around Clayton, Smithfield, or Benson in Johnston County, we recommend having the tank pumped during the inspection process.
-This serves two purposes: it allows the inspector to thoroughly check the tank’s condition, baffles, and inlet/outlet pipes, and it gives you a fresh start with a clean tank.
-Many sellers in Four Oaks, Selma, and McGees Crossroads agree to pump the tank as part of the sale.
-If the inspection report shows the tank hasn’t been pumped in years, definitely request pumping before closing – you don’t want to inherit someone else’s maintenance neglect.
+For home purchases around Clayton, Four Oaks, or McGees Crossroads, we strongly recommend pumping during the inspection process.
+This serves two purposes – it allows the certified inspector to thoroughly check the tank’s baffles, walls, and structural condition, and it gives you a fresh start with a clean tank.
+Many sellers around Selma, Princeton, and Brogden agree to pump as part of the sale.
+If the inspection report shows the tank hasn’t been pumped in years or the last pumping date is unknown, definitely request pumping before closing.
+You don’t want to inherit someone else’s delayed maintenance.

-Do you offer maintenance contracts for commercial properties like assisted living facilities?
+Do you offer maintenance contracts for commercial properties?

-All waste pumped from septic systems around Angier, Benson, and surrounding areas is transported to approved septage disposal facilities that meet North Carolina Department of Environmental Quality standards (https://deq.nc.gov/).
-These facilities treat the waste properly before disposal.
+All waste pumped from septic systems around Angier, Garner, and Raleigh is transported to approved septage disposal facilities that meet North Carolina Department of Environmental Quality standards.
+These facilities treat waste properly before disposal according to state environmental regulations.
 We maintain all required permits and documentation as required by NC Septic Pumper License NCS 00803.
-Never use unlicensed pumpers who might dispose of waste improperly – it’s illegal, harms the environment, and can result in fines.
-Our licensed, environmentally responsible service protects your property and our community.
+Never use unlicensed pumpers who might dispose of waste improperly – illegal dumping contaminates groundwater and creates environmental hazards.

 Emergency Service